BrunoM108/Building-Reliable-Web-Scrapers/README.md

 # Introduction

 Web scraping is a powerful technique used to collect publicly available data from websites for analytics, automation, research, and business intelligence.
-However, building a scraper that is both reliable and scalable requires more than just sending HTTP requests—it demands careful architecture, respect for target systems, and strong engineering practices.
+However, building a scraper that is both reliable and scalable requires more than just sending HTTP requests it demands careful architecture, respect for target systems, and strong engineering practices.

 This article outlines how to design production-grade scraping systems with focus on stability, maintainability, and ethical data extraction.